Tessil/hopscotch-map/README.md

 ## Usage
 The API can be found [here](https://tessil.github.io/hopscotch-map/doc/html/).

-All methods are not documented yet, but they replicate the behaviour on the ones in std::unordered_map except if specified otherwise.
+All methods are not documented yet, but they replicate the behaviour of the ones in std::unordered_map, except if specified otherwise.

 ## Example
 ```c++